 Pursuing a Dream: Protecting Mississippi's Natural Resources, A Portrayal of Fannye A. Cook

-Dr. Cathy Shropshire will present “Pursuing a Dream: Protecting Mississippi's Natural Resources, A Portrayal of Fannye A. Cook” on Thursday, March 7 at 5 p.m. at the Osher Lifelong Learning Institute.
+Dr. Cathy Shropshire will present “Pursuing a Dream: Protecting Mississippi's Natural Resources, A Portrayal of Fannye A. Cook” on Monday, September 23 at 3 p.m. at the USM Gulf Coast Library.
 Shropshire, who portrays Cook, will be joined by Marion Barnwell and Libby Hartfield, co-editors of the book Fannye Cook: Mississippi's Pioneering Conservationist, for the presentation and book signing.

-Dorothy Shawhan, an instructor at Delta State University, authored the book Fannye Cook: Mississippi’s Pioneering Conservationist, but when Shawhan unexpectedly passed away in 2014 during the second editing, Marion Barnwell and Libby Hartfield stepped in as co-editors complete the project.
+Dorothy Shawhan, an instructor at Delta State University, authored the book Fannye Cook: Mississippi’s Pioneering Conservationist, but when Shawhan unexpectedly passed away in 2014 during the second editing, Marion Barnwell and Libby Hartfield stepped in as co-editors and completed the project.

 Barnwell is a writer and professor emerita of English at Delta State University, and Hartfield is director emerita of the Mississippi Museum of Natural Science and co-host of "Creature Comforts" on Mississippi Public Radio.